TrainWeb.org Facebook Page

 by Chris Guenzler

 Elizabeth and I slept in this morning and after we checked out, went to Bob Evans for breakfast.
 We stopped at Walmart as Elizabeth needed more film.
-We then drove to Marion Union Station where we parked our rental car and I showed Elizabeth around since this was her first visit here and my third time.
+We then drove to Marion Union Station where we parked our rental car and I showed Elizabeth around since this was her first visit here and my third.

 Erie Railroad caboose C306 built by International Car in 1953 on display.